ZisanAalam/ATM/README.md

 # ATM
-Simulation of ATM with otp generation for high security
+ATM Simulator with otp generation for high security

 #